Michael Sugrue: YouTube channel

-Beginning in 2020, Sugrue's daughter Genevieve Sugrue began uploading his video-taped lectures on YouTube, where they have since garnered over 19 million views.The New York Times reported that the lectures became an "internet phenomenon" during the COVID-19 pandemic lock-ins.
+Beginning in 2020, Sugrue's daughter Genevieve Sugrue began uploading his video-taped lectures on YouTube, where they have since garnered over 23 million views.The New York Times reported that the lectures became an "internet phenomenon" during the COVID-19 pandemic lock-ins.
 "The lectures you're about to see", he told viewers in an introduction recorded in 1992, "cover the last 3,000 years of Western intellectual history".
 After the popularization of his channel, Sugrue posted new lectures as well as recorded discussions with colleague Darren Staloff.

 Personal life

+At 17 years old, Sugrue won a chess game against Grandmaster Bent Larsen.

 Sugrue was a Catholic, saying "it is not clear to me that love is a lesser value than truth—I like them both".

-He was diagnosed with metastatic cancer in 2011 and underwent chemotherapy until his death.
-In his sickness he is said to have reflected a stoic attitude saying, "Being sick teaches you, you're not in control, you're not in charge...And you have to learn to play at the hand you're dealt."
-Sugrue died in Naples, Florida, on January 16, 2024, from complications from prostate cancer.
+In 2011, Sugrue was diagnosed with metastatic cancer and underwent chemotherapy until his death.
+While ill, he said in City Journal: "Being sick teaches you, you're not in control, you're not in charge...And you have to learn to play at the hand you're dealt."
+Sugrue died in Naples, Florida, on January 16, 2024, from complications due to prostate cancer.

-On August 21, 1974, being 17 years old, he won a chess game against GM Bent Larsen.